 Charges will not be made for any activities that form part of a prescribed examination syllabus or are in fulfilment of National Curriculum requirements if these activities take place largely or wholly within the school day.
 However, voluntary contributions may be invited for trips that take place mainly within school hours.
 No child may be excluded because of inability to pay but the school is entitled to cancel the trip if the level of contributions does not meet its budgetary requirements.
 Trips that take place mainly out of school hours are chargeable.
 In cases where charges are to be levied parents must be advised in advance and monies collected prior to the activity.
 Requests for help from parents on income support or family credit will be considered and assistance provided within the limits of the school's budget.
 Complete confidence will be observed in all such matters.
-Any insurance cost will be included in charges for trips or activities.
-In cases of damage or vandalism, the school will expect the damage to be paid for in full.
+Any insurance cost will be damage to be paid for in full.
 In practical subjects parents may be asked for the full or partial cost of materials or ingredients if they have indicated in advance that they wish to own the finished product.
 Board, lodging and travel costs will be charged on residential trips, subject to statutory exceptions.